office of international programs

-BC will not award credit for non-academic courses such as food, wine, yoga, chorus, or sports classes, and will not list audited courses on your BC transcript.
+BC will not award credit for non-academic courses such as food, wine, yoga, fitness, martial arts, chorus, or sports classes, and will not list audited courses on your BC transcript.
 Students will receive a maximum of 18 BC credits per semester.

 Study abroad courses count as general electives toward graduation.
 In addition, specific courses can count toward BC major, minor, or core requirements with departmental approval.